Awkward Bastards - ABsenceAll Projects

 Awkward Bastards: ABsence took place on 22-23rd March at mac birmingham.

-If you missed the event, recordings of the talks and performances will be available to view on YouTube shortly.
+If you missed the event, recordings of the talks and performances are available to view on YouTube

 22 and 23 March 2017 at mac birmingham.